lucafoscili/lf-widgets/.github/instructions/copilot.instructions.md

 ## 9. Common Pitfalls

-- Missing foundations declaration for new prop → TS errors downstream.
+- Missing foundations declaration for new prop → TS errors downstream → build foundations only when adding new props with `yarn build:foundations`.
 - Mutating a Set without cloning → no re-render.
 - Runtime code sneaking into foundations.
 - Accessing framework services before `awaitFramework` resolves.